 If you are someone preparing to build a new house in a hurricane prone region,Retail Building Supply in Soweto you may wonder what construction material is the best for a hurricane proof house?
 When we ask that question we are typically referring to the frame (skeleton) of the home.
 The decision of what material to use on the frame a home is important, and there are several factors that go into that decision.
 Those factors include material cost, performance, and ease of construction.
-For those of us living in a coastal area, the material performance is of particular importance,Cheap Construction Materials but the other factors must be examined as well.
+For those of us living in a coastal area, the material performance is of particular importance,Materials Needed For Construction but the other factors must be examined as well.
 This article compares two construction materials to build a house in a hurricane prone area.
 The majority of people will assume that wood is the only choice for residential construction, but I would encourage you to at least weigh the benefits of a concrete or other solution.

 When we speak of wood construction, we are referring primarily of conventional wood construction using dimensional lumber and plywood.
 The frame is built with studs, rafters and joists.
 Conventional wood construction is either done on site (stick built) or partially in a shop (prefabricated).
 Examples of prefabricated wood construction includes wood trusses or modular homes built in the shop and delivered to a job site.
 The modular home industry is growing, and is even marketing itself to the high end housing markets.
 Other methods of constructing with wood include heavy timber framing, and structural insulated panels.